Hair Pulling and Resultant Hair Loss

 We have clients as young as 16 and many girls do best in an Intralace System because the physical barrier of its mesh base actually prevents them from being able to pull hair from their usual sites.
 The emotional boost girls get from having a full head of hair that looks normal - from being able to do sport and swim without fear, and from fitting in at school again- is often remarkable.
 Looking good boosts their self-esteem, and reminds them how nice having their hair again is, which can help increase determination to stop pulling.

-Please Note: We rarely work with adolescents or children younger than 16, as they are not often developmentally ready for the amount of care and attention required by the Intralace System.
-If you, as a parent, feel your younger-than-16 daughter is highly motivated and capable, we would be potentially willing to consult on a case-by-case basis.
+We tend not to work with children younger than 16, as they are often not ready for the amount of care and attention required by the Intralace System™.
+But if you as a parent feel your daughter is capable of managing the system, we would be potentially willing to consult under-16s on a case-by-case basis.

 Encouraging Overall Well-being